Join us at the 3rd annual Washington Trumpet Guild Festival at Western Washington University in Bellingham, Sunday, April 12, 2026!

 Vincent Green

-Vince Green is a graduate of WWU, and completed his graduate Masters study at Arizona State University in trumpet performance.
+Vincent Green is an alumni of WWU, and completed his graduate Masters study at Arizona State University.
 While in Phoenix he performed with the Phoenix Symphony, the Symphony Brass Quintet, and as principal trumpet of the Phoenix Chamber Orchestra.
-Mr. Green is a very active freelance player in the Northwest playing regularly with the Pacific Northwest Ballet, Seattle Opera and the Seattle Symphony.
-Vince can be heard on dozens of recordings for movies, television and video games.
-He was first trumpet with the Cathedral Brass of St. James and a member of the Washington Brass Ensemble for more than 15 years.
-His primary trumpet teachers include Wayne Gorder, Anthony Plog and David Hickman.
+He has been a very active player in the Northwest performing with the Pacific Northwest Ballet, Seattle Opera and the Seattle Symphony.
+He can be heard on dozens of recordings for movies, television and video games as well as performances with the American Ballet Theatre and the Bolshoi Ballet.
+A former member of the Washington Brass Ensemble for over 15 years, he has been teaching at WWU for more than three decades.
+His primary trumpet teachers have included Wayne Gorder, Anthony Plog and David Hickman.

 Paul Bain